zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

 * All responses are authoritative with [RCODE Name] "NoError"
 * EDNS, version 0, is included in all responses on queries with EDNS.
 * EDNS is not included in responses on queries without EDNS.
-* In undelegated data `IPv4` and `IPv6`, repectively, are placeholders for the actual IP addresses used for the scenario.
+* In undelegated data, `IPv4` and `IPv6`, respectively, are placeholders for the actual IP addresses used for the scenario.
 They are to be found where the data is specified.
-  * If no placeholder is given with the name server name, then no IP adress is given and might be looked up.
+  * If no placeholder is given with the name server name, then no IP address is given and might be looked up.
   * The format for undelegated data follow the format used for `zonemaster-cli` (after `--ns`).